Last week, I wrote about how online grocery retailers can implement the option to search by shopping list and help their customers save time.

 Make Your Customers Convert In Just 1 Click

-I came across an astoundingly simple way to help your customers convert in a couple of clicks and wanted to share it with you – Simply show an ‘Add to Cart’ button within your autocomplete.
+We came across an astoundingly simple way to help your customers convert in a couple of clicks and wanted to share it with you – Simply show an ‘add to cart' button within your autocomplete.

-There are a couple of fundamental reasons I believe this tactic can enhance the shopping experience for customers.
+There are a couple of fundamental reasons we believe this tactic can enhance the shopping experience for customers.

 The Time Test – Bigbasket vs Honeyville!

 On both sites the search term was milk and my colleagues were instructed to select the first item in the dropdown (to keep things fair).
-We judged two things – The number of clicks and the number of seconds taken to add a product to cart.
+We judged two things:

-Apart from adding the add to cart button within autocomplete, there are a couple of usability techniques that can make this experience even more superior.
+Apart from adding the 'add to cart' button within autocomplete, there are a couple of usability techniques that can make this experience even superior.

 Allow customers to edit quantity from within the autocomplete dropdown.
 This will make sure they don’t suffer the frustration of having to go to a product page to change quantity.

-Protip 2: Show personalized/popular products on top of your autocomplete suggestionsThis is a fantastic trick to enhance the relevancy of autosuggestions.
+Pro tip 2: Show personalized/popular products on top of your autocomplete suggestions:

-Do You Use ‘Add to cart button’ Within Your Autocomplete?
+Do You Use the ‘Add to cart button’ Within Your Autocomplete?